harikr96/bike_rental_forecasting1./README.md

    Rmsle Value:    0.8876469542289628

-     rmsle value should be close to 0 for an efficient model but her it's not so lets try other          models
+     rmsle value should be close to 0 for an efficient model but her it's not so lets try other models.

 2. Decision tree: